jeremylynch83/drjeremylynch/master.md

 Some patients have no symptoms, and the DAVF may be found incidentally on a CT or MRI scan.
 However, even when discovered by chance, further investigation is usually needed to assess potential risk.

-Here’s a cleaner, more structured version of your draft that makes the flow easier to follow while keeping it patient-friendly but accurate:

----

-Good point — bleeding should be highlighted clearly, because it’s one of the most serious risks with DAVFs.
-Here’s how you could integrate it into the structured version you already have:

----

 # Symptoms of DAVF {DAVF}